 During this period, nearly all (perhaps all, Part IX preview) of the designs introduced by DTF were cut by JFC.
 They soon “zoomed” his employer to international-giant rank eventually overtaking Central TF.8

 Apparently, Phinney adopted Central’s “skip the red tape” patent policy.
 “Pending” displays abound in advertisements and DTF distributor specimens.
 No such documents exist for these highly original, certainly patentable designs.

 ATF was incorporated on February 8, 1892.
 After election of General Manager Robert W. Nelson at the October 1894 meeting of stockholders, the corporation started behaving like one instead of an “uneasy alliance” of long-competitive proprietorships.9

-At about the same time, ATF apparently adopted the patent policy long held by the MSJ (Philadelphia) and Conner (New York) TFs, two leading ATF members.
+At about the same time, ATF apparently adopted the patent policy long held by the Boston, MSJ (Philadelphia) and Conner (New York) TFs, leading ATF members.
 This policy is interpreted as: